RicHincapie/BuggyBuddy/README.md

 # BuggyBuddy
-BuggyBuddy is a Golang server that fails a percentage of responses so you can test resiliency features.
+BuggyBuddy is a Golang server that fails a percentage of responses with 500 Internal Server Error so you can test resiliency features.

 Keyphrases:
 * "_I need a microservice which I can make unstable for testing purposes_"